RosettaHS/OrionAPI/docs/Type Reference/OCol.md

 A String such as `"(255,255,255)"` can be inputted into the `setTo()` method, and if the String is properly formatted, will set the OCol to the value stored within the String.

-The formatted section can be at any point of the String, but it must be present and have 3 distinct numbers (in range of 0-255) that corrispond to the R,G, and B values of the Colour.
+The formatted section can be at any point of the String, but it must be present and have 3 distinct numbers (in range of 0-255) that correspond to the R,G, and B values of the Colour.
 ```cpp
 const char* myString="This is a colour (255,255,255) formatted within a String!";
 myCol.setTo(myString);